Cris7777/MSiA423-Project-Repo/README.md

 ### Mission

 - Accuracy

   The product enables users to predict overall scores for players in their teams based on combinations on different input attributes, which includes: age, weight, strength, stamina, etc.

+  According to the predicted score, the product produces recommendations of players different positions to users.

 - Transparency
-The product produces recommendations of players with predicted scores according to different positions.
+Users are available

 ### Success criteria